This simple and budget-friendly dining patio makeover transforms a small ugly concrete slab patio into a beautiful outdoor dining room.

 - And of course some fun tabletop accessories and lanterns!

-We’ve never had string lights over our back patio because there was nothing to hang them on.
+We’ve never had string lights over our back patio because there was nothing to hang them from.
 Here’s the simple solution we came up with.
 This was about a 2-hour project.
 We put in 2 poles, but I may have to talk Peter into a third- he doesn’t know this yet.
 The great thing about these is we can bring them into the garage in the winter, and the fittings in the ground are below-grade so no one will trip over them.
 Then we can bring them back out and set them into their fittings again next year!
 You can check out my quick and easy tutorial HERE.

 Oops… sorry about the junk pile in the background:) We’re taming the backyard slowly but surely.